-- 1. Responsiveness to the objectives of the FOA. - 2.
+- 1. Responsiveness to the objectives of the FOA as listed in Section I. - 2.
 Scientific and technical merit. - 3.
 Appropriateness of the proposed research approaches. - 4.
-Likelihood of scientific impact.
+Likelihood of significant impact to the Energy Earthshot goals.

-Any such review will be conducted by no less than three federal program managers chosen for their topical knowledge and diversity of perspective.
+Any such review will be conducted by no less than three individuals, under the direction of Federal program managers chosen for their topical knowledge and diversity of perspective.

-Reviews within a topical field will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as an application.
+Reviews will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as an application.
 The results of the review will be documented.

 Applicants with the highest rated pre-applications will be encouraged to submit applications; others will be discouraged from submitting applications.
+SC aims to encourage a diverse pool of applicants to submit applications.